Israelis say gunman who killed 5 was West Bank Palestinian

 Associated Press

-TEL AVIV, Israel (AP) — Israeli police on Wednesday said the attacker who used an assault rifle to methodically gun down victims from a motorcycle in a central Israeli city the night earlier was a Palestinian.
+TEL AVIV, Israel (AP) — Israeli police on Wednesday said the attacker who used an assault rifle to methodically gun down victims from a motorcycle in a central Israeli city was a Palestinian.

 The shooter, identified as Diaa Hamarsheh, 27, from the occupied West Bank village of Yabad, was killed by police late Tuesday.
 Israeli media said the military raided the man’s home early Wednesday and arrested several of his relatives as part of its investigation into the attack.